headstrongsolutions/take_a_ticket/README.md

   Then to actually use them we can use the main Waveshare library to setup the E-Paper module itself, then halfway through the process create a sub-frame buffer that can then be mixed with Peter Hinch's other very excellent library `writer`.
   This library is best thought of as a middleware for a framebuffer, it enables you to do additional things to it that you don't get out of the box.
 This is preffered here as it means we don't need to break out the big guns on an expensive canvassing framework like `Pillow` etc.. and no that's not a slight, I love using `Pillow`, it's very natural but literally the only thing that `frameBuffer` doesn't give us is pixel fonts.

+### Serial Printer

+The printer I managed to find appears to be this one: [Adafruit Mini Thermal Printer](https://www.adafruit.com/product/597).

+This is excellent as Adafruit usually has great 'getting started' examples for wiring, code examples and walkthrough's.
+Adafruit does mostly prefer to push their own CircuitPython solutions rather than the MicroPython that we are interested in, however being as they are both based on Python (obvs..) if the default libraries are not compatible with MicroPython and there doesn't seem to be examples available for MicroPython we can dive into the detail on how they solved problems from their CircuitPython libraries to make up a solution for us, lokos good with an early look as I found a port to the Adafruit CircuitPython library to MicroPython [here](https://github.com/ayoy/micropython-thermal-printer).

+Serial Thermal Printers tend to support printing a handfull of built in fonts but also bitmaps sent to them.
+We are interested in the fonts if they are usable (50/50 in my experience), but we absolutely need bitmap as it's through this we'll take our font ([`assets/days.ttf`](https://www.dafont.com/days.font), render the current ticket into a image object at the correct font size, along with any messaging, and then pass that image directly to the printer.
+Took a bit of digging but the max pixel width on this printer appears to be [`384 pixels`](https://www.marutsu.co.jp/contents/shop/marutsu/ds/mini-thermal-receipt-printer.pdf).
+I'll know more when they arrive.

 #### Pins